mrocklin/thesis/pattern.md

 *The syntax of mathematics is both more widely understood and more stable than the syntax of programming*

+The last section argues that by separating mathematics from coordination we can more comfortably engage a wider development pool.
+This section repeats the same goal by separating math syntax from the term data structures.
 We consider the class of transformations that can be fully described by only source, target, and condition patterns.
 We instantiate these transformations using pattern matching.
 Pattern matching enables the definition of transformations using only the mathematical language of terms (e.g. SymPy) without relying on the implementation (e.g. Python).
 This separation compounds many of the previously mentioned benefits of term rewrite systems.

 1. Rewrite patterns align more closely with the tradition of written mathematics than does general purpose code
 2. Development of mathematical transformations is not tied to the implementation, freeing both to be developed at different time scales by different communities.

 #### Motivation

-We reconsider the unpacking of logarithms of exponents.
+As an example we again consider the unpacking of logarithms of exponents.

 $$\log(\exp(x)) \rightarrow x \;\;\; \forall x \in \mathbb{R} $$